 - Are the client and engagement still a good fit for the firm?

-To reduce "payment resistance," firms should involve their clients in the design of the engagement letter.
-They should communicate their billing and payment policies during the initial client interview.
-Clients who balk at the fees during the interview may find it difficult to pay.
+To reduce “payment resistance,” firms should involve their clients in the design and understanding of the terms and conditions of the engagement letter.
+Billing and payment policies should be clearly communicated during the initial client interview.
+A firm may find that a client who hesitates over the amount of estimated the fees during the screening or interview process may later discover this same client poses collection issues.

 Firms should price their services based on their value in the market.
-Underbidding or discounting rates to win work can reduce the firm’s resources, increase the chances of shortcuts being taken, and expand the firm’s exposure to malpractice disputes.
+Underbidding or discounting rates to win work can reduce the firm’s resources, increase the chances of shortcuts being taken, often attracts less desirable clients, and expands the firm’s exposure to malpractice disputes.

 Different services often require different billing practices.
-The engagement letter should spell out the fee structures, such as hourly rates, fixed fees, value pricing, refundable retainers and replenishment, or a combination of structures.
+The engagement letter should spell out the fee structures, such as hourly rates, fixed fees, value pricing, refundable retainers and replenishment, or a combination of structures based on a well-conceived billing policy.

 Firms should always document their expectations, including billing and payment terms, in the engagement letter.
-That letter, along with other documentation, can be used later to rectify selective client memory.
+That language, along with other documentation in your file, can be used later to rectify selective client memory.

 Additional recommended actions include the following: